karllhughes/learn/_posts/2022-05-18-increasing-blog-traffic-and-trial-conversion-rates-with-high-quality-content.md

 ---
 layout: post
-title: " Increasing Blog Traffic and Trial Conversion Rates with High Quality Content  "
+title: Increasing Blog Traffic & Trial Conversion Rate with High Quality Content
 description: Draft.dev has helped Status Hero create high-quality content that resonates with their audience on a regular basis.
 This article details how the collaboration has helped Status Hero double its audience, attract more